nachtfuchs/VehicleDetectionIG/writeup_IG.md

 ![alt text][image2]

-####2.
-Explain how you settled on your final choice of HOG parameters.
+#### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and figured that orient = 9, pix_per_cell = 8, cell_per_block = 2, and the HSV color space are the parameters that work the best for me.
+Using orient = 9 I had enough directions to represent the shape of a vehicle.
+With pix_per_cell = 8 there are enough cells to see a shape similar to a car within the shape by human eye, which I believe is better to use for the machine.
+That might be a false deduction :-) The HSV color space provides the S channel that showed distinct features within the lessons for cars.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using the SVC classifier from line TODO to line TODO.
+First of all, I used only the HOG features.
+Using the "extract_features()" function from 'VehicleDetectionFunctions.py' I accumulated the features for a subset of 1000 for each car and non-car images.
+In the next step, I used the standard scaler to normalize the features in lines TODO-TODO.
+Using the normalized features, the subset of data was split into training and 10% validation samples.
+The actual training was performed in line TODO (svc.fit(X_train, y_train)).
+In order to figure out the achieved accuracy I used the score()-method in line TODO(svc.score(X_test, y_test)).

-###Sliding Window Search
+### Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+Using the "slide_window()" function from 'VehicleDetectionFunctions.py' that was used from the lesson, I received the windows of interest in line TODO (slide_window()).
+The function uses different window sizes and overlaps to search create windows on the input image.
+I decided that I want to identify vehicle close, mid and far away from the ego vehicle.
+Using the software GIMP I found out that window sizes of (92, 92) for far distanced, (144, 144) for mid distanced, and (256, 256) for close distanced vehicles is a reasonable choice.
+For the overlap I thought that a dense map of windows is a good approach to detect man vehicles, so I chose an overlap of 80%.
+It takes more calculation time, but my goal is to have a good identificiation performance which should be better with many windows.
+Once I received the window coordinations, I used the search_windows()-function in line TODO (hot_windows = search_windows) to classify the windows as cars or non-cars.
+The underlying function is "single_img_features()"

 ![alt text][image3]